Friedrich Leisch

 Friedrich "Fritz" Leisch (31 July 1968 – 24 April 2024) was an Austrian statistician known for his pioneering contributions to the R programming language and the field of statistical computing.
 He was a key figure in the development of the R project and co-founder of the CRAN.

 Early life and education

 Born in Vienna, Austria, Friedrich Leisch completed his education in Technical Mathematics at the Technische Universität Wien (TU Wien).
 He received his doctorate in 1999 with a thesis titled Ensemble Methods for Neural Clustering and Classification, supervised by Kurt Hornik, and achieved his habilitation in statistics in 2005.

 Career

-Leisch's academic career began at TU Wien, moving to the Ludwig Maximilian University of Munich in 2006 as a professor of statistics.
+Leisch's academic career began at TU Wien, moving to LMU Munich in 2006 as a professor of statistics.
 He returned to Vienna in 2011 to serve as a full professor at the University of Natural Resources and Life Sciences (BOKU), where he led the Institute of Applied Statistics and Computing.